sourcegraph/handbook/content/departments/product-engineering/product/readmes/jyavorska-readme.md

 - I like to follow the [reasonable person principle](http://www.cs.cmu.edu/~weigand/staff/).
 - I have learned that working on things [iteratively](https://about.gitlab.com/handbook/values/#iteration) tends to get the best results.
 - Talking to customers in a way where they tell you the truth about what they actually are willing to pay for is a subtle skill.
 This [video](https://www.youtube.com/watch?v=MT4Ig2uqjTc) and [book](http://momtestbook.com/) can help you learn to do that better.
+- Organizations really are [like slime molds](https://komoroske.com/slime-mold/).
+This ties into this [Twitter thread](https://twitter.com/jmwind/status/1493569303030816770) also linked above.

 ## Management Style